 I've found Multiple Intelligence (MI) theory and practice to be very empowering in the classroom.
 When students realize that there are many ways to be smart, it helps build their self-esteem and confidence.
 Over a period of several years, I developed techniques for teaching students about MI theory and helping them to discover their own MI profiles.
 I decided to create a page of resources for educators with information and links to help them introduce these concepts to their students.

 Eventually I developed so many teaching resources for MI Theory that wrote Teaching Multiple Intelligence Theory: Step-by-Step Lessons for Intermediate Grades.
 This ebook describes exactly how to teach these concepts to your students in an engaging way using cooperative learning strategies.
-(Note: The book shown above is the same book that I created in 2011.
-It just has a new cover.)

 Most educators quickly embraced his ideas and began to search for practical applications in the classroom.
 Teachers have always intuitively known that kids learn in different ways, and Gardner's Multiple Intelligence (MI) Theory supported their own classroom observations and experiences.